Our research is editorially independent but we may earn a commission for purchases made through our links.

 Chocolate lovers of all ages will enjoy the chocolate-themed activities and sweet treats in Hershey, Pennsylvania.
 You can learn about how chocolate is made and how the Hershey brand came to be in the Hershey Story Museum.
 Hershey Park is an amusement park that has lots of rollercoasters, games, and live entertainment.
 The Hershey’s chocolate tour is free, but other attractions like “Create Your Own Candy Bar,” “4D Chocolate Mystery, and the “Chocolate Tasting Experience” require paid tickets.
 Hershey is just an hour and a half from Philadelphia and three hours from New York City.

 The Poconos are an outdoor lover’s paradise, and this mountainous part of Pennsylvania is a great place to teach your kids about nature, plants, animals, and life.
-A great place to stay with kids in the Poconos is Great Wolf Lodge, which has an indoor waterpark and treehouse water fort.
+The Poconos has a list of family-friendly hotels including the Great Wolf Lodge, which has an indoor waterpark and treehouse water fort.
 Your kids can play to their hearts’ content on the water slides, raft rides, and lazy rivers.
 There’s also an arcade here and craft activities to keep everyone entertained.
 Or for a more outdoorsy Poconos experience, you can book a campground at Mountain Vista or the KOA and go for a nature hike to see the waterfall at Bushkill Falls.
 For older kids, the Skytop Lodge is a Poconos resort with easy access to hiking, biking, and ziplining.
 If you want to be in the outdoors, but aren’t so much into the idea of “roughin’ it,” then you’ll likely fall in love with “Glamping.”
-The Shawnee Inn and Golf Resort offers a one of a kind camping experience, putting you in the heart of nature on a private island in the middle of the Delaware River.
+The Shawnee Inn and Golf Resort offers a one-of-a-kind camping experience, putting you in the heart of nature on a private island in the middle of the Delaware River.
 Guests access the site by canoe, which has four separate Glamping tents, an attendant, WiFi, electricity, hammocks and restrooms with showers.
 Your tent is all but ordinary, equipped with a comfortable bed, fans, and even coffee.

 Offering tons of budget-friendly activities that will appeal to kids, Philadelphia makes a wonderful weekend getaway for the whole family.
 You can take the kids to learn about Independence Hall and the Liberty Bell for a fun history lesson, and also check out the science exhibits at the Franklin Institute.
 When the weather is warm, your family can stop by the enormous Smith Memorial Playground & Playhouse, which is the size of six football fields!
 The famous “LOVE” sculpture, the Philadelphia Museum of Art with its steps made famous by the Rocky movies, and the artistic Benjamin Franklin Parkway are worth visiting during your weekend as well.